-Gift Cards are not currently allowed to be purchased for college sponsored events.
+Gift cards may not be purchased for college sponsored events.

 Clubs and organizations can use funds to provide snacks, refreshments, and prepared food from local restaurants for students during meetings and events.
 We recognize that food brings people together and is a factor in building community.

-Clubs may also purchase food items from stores such as Big Y, Walmart, etc.
+Clubs may also purchase food items from stores such as Stop & Shop, Walmart, etc. Big

 Catering from Aramark